tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 It can get awkward referring to the resource by its resource URL.
 For example, "When you call `/users/{userId}/rewards/`, you get a list of all rewards.
 To get a specific reward for a specific mission for a specific user, the `/users/{userId}/rewards/{missionId}` resource URL takes several parameters..."
 The longer the resource URL, the more difficult the reference.
 These kinds of descriptions would be more common in the [non-reference sections](docnonref.html) sections of your documentation.

+## Recognize the difference between reference docs versus user guides

+Given how brief the user description is, one thing to keep in mind is the difference between reference docs and user guides/tutorials:

+* **Reference guides**: Concise, bare-bones information that developers can quickly reference.
+* **User guides/tutorials**: More elaborate detail about everything, including step-by-step instructions, code samples, concepts, and procedures.

+Although the description in an API reference topic provides a 1-3 sentence summary of the information the resource contains, you might expand on this with much greater detail in the user guide.
+You could link the reference description to the places in the user guide where you expand on it in more detail.

+{: .tip}
+The description of the resource is likely something you'll re-use in different places: product overviews, tutorials, code samples, quick references, etc. As a result, put a lot of effort into crafting it.
+Consider storing the description in a re-usable snippet in your authoring tool so that you can list it without resorting to copy/paste methods in your [quick start guide](docapis_doc_quick_reference.html).

 ## Describe the surfreport resource

 {% include activity.html %}

-Review the [surf report wiki page](docapis_new_endpoint_to_doc.html) containing the information about the resource, and try to describe the resource in the length of one or two tweets (140 characters).
+Let's review the [surf report wiki page](docapis_new_endpoint_to_doc.html) (which contains the information about the resource) and try to describe the resource in the length of one or two tweets (140 characters).
 Here's how I went about creating the resource description.
-If you want to try crafting your own description of the resource first, and then compare yours to mine, go for it.
-However, you can also just follow along here.

 <div class="docSample">